iremycl/Alignment-Workflow/README.md

 ## Data <a name="data"></a>

-- The *E. Coli* data [this paper](https://www.nature.com/articles/s41598-019-51046-7#Sec10)
-- The reference [*E. Coli* genome](https://www.ncbi.nlm.nih.gov/assembly/GCF_002848225.1/)

 The study aims to find the effects of Wi-Fi radiofrequency radiation of 2.4 GHz on global gene expression.
 For this the data is an RNA seq from control and radio frequency exposed bacteria.
 I just perform the preprocessing on the raw sequence data.
+There are RNA Seq data from 3 controls and 3 exposed *E. Coli*, but I will only use 1 of the control samples for my workflow.

+- The *E. Coli* data from [this paper](https://www.nature.com/articles/s41598-019-51046-7#Sec10)
+- The reference [*E. Coli* genome](https://www.ncbi.nlm.nih.gov/assembly/GCF_002848225.1/)

 ## Pipeline <a name="pipeline"></a>